Types - Arrhythmia

 - Getting an implantable or wearable cardioverter defibrillator to prevent sudden cardiac arrest from arrhythmia if you have heart disease.
 Defibrillators can correct arrhythmias by sending an electric shock to the heart.

 - Making heart-healthy lifestyle changes, such as heart-healthy eating, being physically active, aiming for a healthy weight, quitting smoking, and managing stress

 - Monitoring you after surgery, if you are having heart surgery.
 The surgical team may also use medicine and maintain or supplement electrolyte levels during or after the procedure to prevent arrhythmia.

 If you are the parents of a child with an inherited condition that increases the risk of arrhythmia, discuss prevention strategies with your pediatrician as part of your child’s care.

-- If your child is a newborn, follow safe sleep recommendations to help reduce the risk of SIDS.
+- If your child is a newborn, follow safe sleep recommendations to help reduce the risk of sudden infant death syndrome (SIDS).

 - Your doctor may recommend routine assessments of your child’s heart activity to detect patterns or symptoms of arrhythmia that emerge over time.

 - Diagnosis will explain tests and procedures that your doctor may use to diagnose types of arrhythmia.

 - Living With will discuss what your doctor may recommend to prevent your arrhythmia from recurring, getting worse, or causing complications.